Emmanuel Sanders Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Recent Performances

-- In last week's outing against the Colts, Sanders was targeted five times, totaling 26 yards on three receptions.
+- In last week's matchup with the Colts, Sanders hauled in three passes for 26 yards while being targeted five times.

-- Sanders' nine receptions over his last three outings have turned into 118 yards (39.3 ypg).
-He's been targeted 15 times.

 Sanders' Buffalo Teammates